davestewart/outliner/README.md

 ## Intro

-Outliner is a Node package that converts SVG strokes to outlined fills:
+Outliner is a Node package that converts SVG strokes to outlined fills as a *post-export* process:

 ![process](https://raw.githubusercontent.com/davestewart/outliner/master/assets/artwork/process.png)

-Converting strokes to fills *after* exporting from packages such as  [Figma](https://twitter.com/figmadesign) or [Sketch](https://twitter.com/sketch) lets you retain the flexibility of useful features such as corner radii within the authoring application.
+There are several reasons why retaining strokes within software such as [Figma](https://twitter.com/figmadesign) or [Sketch](https://twitter.com/sketch) is preferable:

+- strokes allow you to adjust widths and corner radii on the fly
+- outlined objects cannot be changed once outlined
+- union operators close open paths (Sketch) or create heavy exports (Figma)

+This tool is designed for:

-This is ideal for icon creators; no more locking in those curves and losing your vector tweaks!
+- icon creators; no more locking in those curves and losing your vector tweaks!
+- developers; work with clean SVG conversions and manipulate attributes in code

 ## Getting started